Candied Japanese Hyuganatsu

 Chef Shota Suzuki

-From San Francisco to Kuramae, Japan
+From Kuramae to San Francisco

 We launched Dandelion Chocolate Japan in collaboration with Seiji Horibuchi in 2016.
-Seiji frequented our Valencia Street café and we developed an immediate rapport based on our shared love of chocolate.
-Seiji has an eye for detail and boundless energy, and we loved our conversations together.
+Seiji frequented our Valencia Street café, and we developed an immediate rapport based on our shared love of chocolate.
+He proposed taking our chocolate international by building a factory in Kuramae, old Tokyo — an area known for artisan workshops and a craft culture.
+Today, our Tokyo team continues to make bars, confections, and pastries, and we are fortunate to receive small batches that we may offer stateside.